 Have you seen these slugs on your fruit tree leaves?
 Every year we hear from gardeners who worry that these creepy looking pests are attacking their fruit trees.

-These are pear and cherry slugs, and as you can see, they eat the leaves on pear and cherry trees.
+These are pear and cherry slugs, and as the name suggests, they eat the leaves on pear and cherry trees.
+On our farm, we’ve also seen slug damage on young plum trees at times, but it’s unusual.

-The slugs look terrible, and so does the damage they cause, as you can see below.
 Despite that, they are definitely not one of the worst pests you need to worry about.
 Certainly not as bad as fruit fly, for example, which is a key pest you need to learn how to manage.

 Monitoring your trees early can definitely help